andrew/ultimate-awesome/README.md

 - [awesome-ssm-ml](https://github.com/AvivBick/awesome-ssm-ml) - Reading list for research topics in state-space models.
 - [awesome-mojo](https://github.com/ego/awesome-mojo) - Awesome Mojo🔥.
 - [awesome-state](https://github.com/tnfe/awesome-state) - Collection of state management lib.
+- [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
 - [awesome-drones-zh](https://github.com/apachecn/awesome-drones-zh) - 无人机资源汇总.
 - [Awesome-Shadow-Removal](https://github.com/GuoLanqing/Awesome-Shadow-Removal) - Collection of  recent shadow removal works, including papers, codes, datasets, and metrics.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.